ApoorvaBodas123/chatapplication/README.md

 This project uses a single deployment unit:

-- Frontend is built with Vite
+- The React frontend is built with Vite
 - Built static files are copied into the Express server
 - Express serves the frontend and also exposes the API
+- Socket.IO runs from the same Express server
 - MongoDB, Cloudinary, and JWT secrets are loaded from environment variables

-That means the app can be deployed as one Docker service on Render.
+This makes the app easy to deploy as one Docker service on Render.

 ## Prerequisites